‘Manga’s First Century’ by Andrea Horbinski review

-Following Japan’s unconditional surrender in September 1945, the US aimed to rebuild the nation in its own image – for better or worse.
+Following Japan’s unconditional surrender in September 1945, the US aimed to rebuild the nation in its own image – with mixed results.

 On 25 July 1908 chemistry professor Kikunae Ikeda gave name to an elusive new taste: umami.